pdav5883/bracket-revival/README.md

 ## Working
 - Page: Visualize current bracket
 - Page: Make picks for entire bracket
+- Known error: current return of get_bracket doesn't account for winner of final game in picks

 ## How to Test
 - In terminal 1: `cd frontend` and run `python -m http.server`